majorleaguesoccer/neulion/readme.md

 **Alias**: [`list`]

 Search for videos.
 Returns a list of found Neulion IDs.
 The `details` method must be called to get the full video object.
+Not entirely sure yet how the `progDate` and `updateTime` are matched in the API, they seem to return videos for the *day* of the day sent.
+Further investigation required.

 * `params` - api search parameters
   - `groupId` - Number - neulion group ID (optional, uses config value from constructor if set)
-  - `progDate` - Date - limit to given day of date
+  - `progDate` - Date|String - limit to given day of date (String format: `YYYY-MM-DDTHH:mm:ss.sssZ`, `date.toISOString()`)
   - `name` - String - search by name
   - `description` - String - search by description
-  - `updateTime` - String - search by last updated (day mode?)
+  - `updateTime` - Date|String - search by last updated (String format: `yyyyMMddhhmmss`)

 ```js
 api